 For practical purposes, it is most efficient to describe the instances when an outpatient program is not preferable over an inpatient program.
 By default, any other situation would be best suited or equally suited to an outpatient treatment program.
 According to a number of sources, including the American Psychological Association and the American Society for Addiction Medicine (ASAM), the treatment that best suits the specific needs and case requirements for the individual is the treatment that should be implemented.
 Some of the instances where outpatient treatment may not be preferred initially the following situations:

-Clients have to be monitored for significant withdrawal syndromes.
 In a number of instances, people with substance use disorders who are in the early phases of recovery are faced with significant withdrawal symptoms, and in some cases, these can be potentially dangerous (e.g., withdrawal from alcohol, benzodiazepines, undergoing withdrawal when one has some other debilitating psychiatric disorder, etc.).
 In these instances, an outpatient withdrawal management program is not preferable.
 Instead, it is far more efficient and safer to have the individual in a residential program where they can be monitored around the clock, and any emergency situations can receive immediate attention.
 Typically, when these individuals are stabilized or through the withdrawal process, they are released into an outpatient program.

-Clients have toxic home environments: In this context, the term toxic environment refers to any environmental situation that is either potentially dangerous for the individual or will significantly interfere with their success in the early stages of recovery.
+In this context, the term toxic environment refers to any environmental situation that is either potentially dangerous for the individual or will significantly interfere with their success in the early stages of recovery.
 These can include situation like abusive relationships in the home, environments where there is significant substance abuse, environments where there are significant stressors, etc. Since the individual is extremely vulnerable in the early stages of recovery, it is often preferable to begin treatment in a residential program until the person can demonstrate that they have established enough stability in their habits that they can deal with issues outside the treatment program or until they can be placed in a more suitable home environment for their recovery.

-Individuals have had multiple unsuccessful attempts at recovery.
 In many cases, individuals who have undergone numerous attempts at recovery and had numerous relapses will benefit from an initial period of time in a residential treatment program.
 Eventually, they will have to transition into some form of outpatient care; however, getting their recovery firmly established in an inpatient program can often be helpful.

-Individuals have medical complications or severe mental health disorders.
 Individuals who have severe medical problems or severe forms of co-occurring mental health disorders should be placed in an inpatient care unit initially.
 People who are suicidal or have significant cognitive impairment are better served in residential treatment until their situation can be stabilized or suitable arrangements can be made for them outside the inpatient treatment program.

 Outpatient treatment programs are generally preferable in cases other than the ones mentioned above for a variety of reasons.